developmentseed/ml-enabler/README.md

 A model is a machine learning model.
 With ml-enabler, we use the [TFService](https://www.tensorflow.org/tfx/tutorials/serving/rest_simple) convention of publishing models.
 This allows to spin up containers of the model for prediction and query the data for storage.
 For an example of a complete implementation, see Development Seed's [looking-glass](https://github.com/developmentseed/looking-glass-pub/). ml-enabler-api can store data from several versions of the same model.

 * **Prediction** --
 A prediction is a set of results from an ML Model for a bounding box (region) and at a specific tile level.
-For results that are not at tile level, the ml-enabler-cli will ensure this is aggregated a granular yet performant level.
-Predictions are tied to specific versions of a model.

 * **Prediction tiles** --
 Prediction tiles are the results of the prediction.
 The tiles are indexed using quadkeys for easy spatial search.

 ## Deploying

-The CloudFormation template is designed to be AWS Account agnostic and will create all necessary resources with the exception of an SSL certificate (leave blank to disable https)
+The CloudFormation template is designed to be AWS Account agnostic and will create all necessary resources with the exception of an SSL certificate (leave blank to disable https) and initial ECS images.

 ### Deploy Tools

 The cloudformation template is designed to be deployed with [cfn-config](https://github.com/mapbox/cfn-config), or a cfn-config compatible client.
 [OpenAddresses/Deploy](https://github.com/openaddresses/deploy) is a compatible client with a bunch of extra nice features.

 ### Paramaters